Ring-Fencing

 Why has it come about?

-Ring-fencing has been brought about by changes in UK law following the global economic crisis.
+Ring-fencing was brought about by changes in UK law following the global economic crisis.

-As of 1 January 2019, the largest UK banks are required by law to sperate core retail banking services from their investment and international banking activities.
+As of 1 January 2019, the largest UK banks have been required by law to separate core retail banking services from their investment and international banking activities.

 If you have any queries about how ring-fencing impacts you, you should contact your bank in the first instance.

-The local branches of the four banks who are undergoing ring-fencing in the UK will continue to be licensed and regulated by the Commission.
+The local branches of the four banks that have undergone ring-fencing in the UK have continued to be licensed and regulated by the Commission.

-They will also continue to be members of the Guernsey Banking Deposit Compensation Scheme, just as they are now.
-More information about the Scheme can be found here.
+They have also continued to be members of the Guernsey Banking Deposit Compensation Scheme.